Profection Year Calculator

 What is the lord of the year?

-The lord of the year is the planet that rules the sign on the cusp of your profected house.
-For example, if your profected house cusp falls in Aries, Mars is your lord of the year.
-This planet becomes especially important — its transits, natal condition, and aspects carry extra weight during that profection year.
+The lord of the year is the planet that rules the sign of your profected house in whole-sign houses.
+For example, if the activated house is Aries, Mars is your lord of the year.
+This planet becomes especially important: its transits, natal condition, and aspects carry extra weight during that profection year.

 Does my profection year change on my birthday?